seanmlee/seanmlee.github.io/index.md

 In June 2021, I will begin a postdoctoral fellowship on Rocky Mountain mule deer population dynamics, space use, and maternal strategies at Brigham Young University.

-My overarching goal is to leverage my training in evolutionary theory and Rstats to solve problems in wildlife management and conservation.
+My overarching goal is to apply my training in evolutionary theory and Rstats towards solving problems in wildlife management and conservation.

 ---